GOOD NEWS! You no longer need a Kindle to read Kindle books. Instead, you can download the FREE APP, available on all my Kindle pages!

 "MOVIE WESTERNS" BOOK NOW PUBLISHED!
 The title has been changed to "WESTERNS: A Guide to the Best (and Worst) Western Movies on DVD".
 Please click on the first link below for the traditional print edition and on the second link (the one with no price) for Amazon's Kindle edition which costs only $2.99!
 The e-book edition is also available at Barnes & Noble, Apple, Sony, and other online stores.

 "LUKE: The Gospel", a brand new translation, easy to read, but extremely faithful to the text LUKE actually wrote (and not to the INCREDIBLY CORRUPTED texts that most churches maintain that Luke supposedly wrote).
 Normal price is only 99 cents.
-NEXT FREE DAYS: MAY 28 and 29, plus June 4.
+NEXT FREE DAYS at AMAZON: July 9 and 23, plus August 6 and 20, plus September 3.
 By contrast, here's a link to JHR's latest e-book of humorous verse: NIBBLES OF NONSENSE

 MORE FREE BOOKS AT YOUR AMAZON KINDLE STORE ON SELECTED SATURDAYS and/or SUNDAYS